More than 1,200 graduate from UAA this spring

 Commencement May 6 at 1 p.m. in the Alaska Airlines Center

 April 26, 2018

-The University of Alaska Anchorage will celebrate the spring Class of 2019 graduates at 1 p.m., Sunday, May 5, in the Alaska Airlines Center.
+The University of Alaska Anchorage will celebrate the spring Class of 2018 graduates at 1 p.m., Sunday, May 6, in the Alaska Airlines Center.
 The ceremony honors the accomplishments of more than 1,200 undergraduate, graduate and professional school students from the Anchorage campus.
 Together, they join the nearly 1,100 UAA students who graduated in the fall.

 Director of Public Relations